statedecoded/definition-scraper/README.md

 Definitions must be contained within quotation marks, either straight (aka "double primes," Unicode U+2033) or directional (aka "smart quotes.")

-To link terms and their definitions, it looks for any of the following terms between the two:
+To link terms and their definitions, it looks for any of the following phrases between the two:

 * mean
 * means